ObnoxiouslyNoxious/NoxDocs/docs/mods/zombies-have-ammo.md

 WorkshopItems=3728283972
 ```

-For VFE or Guns of Marz support, subscribe to and load those Mods as well, then enable their pools in Sandbox Settings.
+For VFE or Guns of Marz support, subscribe to and load those Mods as well, then enable their pools in the Zombies Have Ammo (VFE)/Zombies Have Ammo (GoM) Sandbox Settings.

 ## Configuration